CMU-SAFARI/COVIDHunter/README.md

 # COVIDHunter 🦠:construction:: An Accurate, Flexible, and Environment-Aware Open-Source COVID-19 Outbreak Simulation Model
 A COVID-19 outbreak simulation model that evaluates the current mitigation measures (i.e., non-pharmaceutical intervention) that are applied to a region and provides insight into what strength the upcoming mitigation measure should be and for how long it should be applied, while considering the potential effect of environmental conditions.
-Our model accurately forecasts the numbers of infected and hospitalized patients, and deaths for a given day.
+Our model accurately forecasts the numbers of cases, hospitalizations, and deaths for a given day.
 Described by Alser et al. (preliminary version at https://www.medrxiv.org/content/10.1101/2021.02.06.21251265v1).

 ## <a name="demo"></a>Live Demo